mehmetsefa2644/AdvCalc/README.txt

+This project is created with the knowledge depend upon the famous Dragon Book(perfect reference for compilers), and help of the excellent Stackoverflow community.

 Simply stated, a compiler is a program that can read a program in one language — the source language — and translate it into an equivalent program in another language — the target language; see Fig. 1.1.
-An important role of the compiler is to report any errors in the source program that it detects during the translation process.
+An important role of the compiler is to report any errors in the source program that it detects during the translation process.(from Dragonbook)

 An interpreter is another common kind of language processor.
-Instead of producing a target program as a translation, an interpreter appears to directly execute the operations specified in the source program on inputs supplied by the user.
+Instead of producing a target program as a translation, an interpreter appears to directly execute the operations specified in the source program on inputs supplied by the user.(from Dragonbook)

 !!!This is a compiler that produces x86 Assembly Code and an interpreter for calculator.!!!